-In the US, this typically averages about fifteen percent of the total calories consumed each day (roughly 113 grams for an active male eating 3,000 calories, or 83 grams for an active female consuming 2,200 calories).
+In the U.S., this typically averages about 15 percent of the total calories consumed each day (roughly 113 grams for an active male eating 3,000 calories, or 83 grams for an active female consuming 2,200 calories).

 However, there are certain situations where it may be advantageous to increase protein intake to 20 to 30 percent of calories, or even as high as 35 percent of total calories—at least temporarily.

 Find out if eating more protein makes sense for you, even if you eat a Paleo diet.

 “Wait a second,” you might say.
 “Don’t high-protein diets cause kidney disease and cancer?”
 This is yet another urban myth.
 Studies have shown that protein intakes up to 35 percent of calories (or even higher) are safe for people without pre-existing kidney problems—especially if you make sure to get enough glycine in your diet.
 And there’s no evidence that high protein diets increase the risk of cancer, as long as you’re eating a balanced, nutrient-dense diet.
 For more information, read this recent article I wrote on the topic.

 Now let’s take a closer look at five groups of people that often benefit from a higher protein intake.